chhaymatt/employeeCreator/README.md

 -   Unable to hide form if user types in URL with a string e.g. `/employees/"randomString"` while also keeping `employees/add-employee`

----q
+---

 ## Future Goals

 -   Create front end tests for EmployeeList, EmployeeDetails and their query / mutations
--   Create back end tests for EmployeeController and check response status and body
+-   Create unit tests checking the DTO
+-   Create unit tests checking the startDate must be before finishDate
 -   Implement an API logging strategy
 -   Deploy Spring Boot API to AWS